Portrait de Guillaume Lajoie

 Emil Hewage

-OBJECTIVE In bioelectronic medicine, neuromodulation therapies induce neural signals to the brain or organs, modifying their function.
-Stimu… (voir plus)lation devices capable of triggering exogenous neural signals using electrical waveforms require a complex and multi-dimensional parameter space to control such waveforms.
-Determining the best combination of parameters (waveform optimization or dosing) for treating a particular patient's illness is therefore challenging.
+Objective.
+In bioelectronic medicine, neuromodulation therapies induce neural signals to the brain or organs, modifying their function.
+Stim… (voir plus)ulation devices capable of triggering exogenous neural signals using electrical waveforms require a complex and multi-dimensional parameter space to control such waveforms.
+Determining the best combination of parameters (waveform optimization or dosing) for treating a particular patient’s illness is therefore challenging.
 Comprehensive parameter searching for an optimal stimulation effect is often infeasible in a clinical setting due to the size of the parameter space.
 Restricting this space, however, may lead to suboptimal therapeutic results, reduced responder rates, and adverse effects.
 Approach.
 As an alternative to a full parameter search, we present a flexible machine learning, data acquisition, and processing framework for optimizing neural stimulation parameters, requiring as few steps as possible using Bayesian optimization.
 This optimization builds a model of the neural and physiological responses to stimulations, enabling it to optimize stimulation parameters and provide estimates of the accuracy of the response model.
-The vagus nerve innervates, among other thoracic and visceral organs, the heart, thus controlling heart rate, making it an ideal candidate for demonstrating the effectiveness of our approach.
+The vagus nerve (VN) innervates, among other thoracic and visceral organs, the heart, thus controlling heart rate (HR), making it an ideal candidate for demonstrating the effectiveness of our approach.
 Main results.
-The efficacy of our optimization approach was first evaluated on simulated neural responses, then applied to vagus nerve stimulation intraoperatively in porcine subjects.
-Optimization converged quickly on parameters achieving target heart rates and optimizing neural B-fiber activations despite high intersubject variability.
+The efficacy of our optimization approach was first evaluated on simulated neural responses, then applied to VN stimulation intraoperatively in porcine subjects.
+Optimization converged quickly on parameters achieving target HRs and optimizing neural B-fiber activations despite high intersubject variability.
 Significance.
 An optimized stimulation waveform was achieved in real time with far fewer stimulations than required by alternative optimization strategies, thus minimizing exposure to side effects.
 Uncertainty estimates helped avoiding stimulations outside a safe range.
-Our approach shows that a complex set of neural stimulation parameters can be optimized in real-time for a patient to achieve a personalized precision dosing. .
+Our approach shows that a complex set of neural stimulation parameters can be optimized in real-time for a patient to achieve a personalized precision dosing.

 Explicit Knowledge Factorization Meets In-Context Learning: What Do We Gain?